Application is closed

 - Two (2) letters of recommendation (one must be from a current math instructor*)

-- Complete two essay prompts indicated in the application
+- Completion of two essay prompts indicated in the application

 Financial Need

-Summer Academy for Math & Science (SAMS) utilizes a holistic application review and admissions process, looking at the full application and selecting program participants based on a combination of factors.
-Because we are a fully funded, merit-based program for participants, demonstration of financial need is one of these factors.
+Summer Academy for Math & Science utilizes a holistic application review and admissions process, looking at the full application and selecting program participants based on a combination of factors.
+Part of the holistic evaluation includes a review of financial documentation.
 There is no option for participants to pay out of pocket tuition fees for this program, and financial documentation is required for application submission.
 Documentation includes either tax documents or a completed NACAC Application Fee Waiver signed by your high school guidance department.
+Examples of demonstrated financial need can be found here.
+Please reach out to the SAMS Directors with questions.

 All applicants who meet the eligibility requirements will be considered.